mergeability/mergeable/docs/actions/request_review.rst

 Request Review
 ^^^^^^^^^^^^^^^

-You can request specific reviews from specific reviewers, teams, or both
+You can request specific reviews from specific reviewers, teams, or both for a pull request.

 ::